-PART V DISCHARGE PERMIT NO. UT0024384 BIOSOLIDS PERMIT NO. UTL-024384 STORM WATER PERMIT NO. UTR024384
+PART V DISCHARGE PERMIT NO. UT00 BIOSOLIDS PERMIT NO. UTL-0 STORM WATER PERMIT NO. UT00000

-V. MONITORING, RECORDING & GENERAL REPORTING REQUIREMENTS
+III.
+MONITORING, RECORDING & GENERAL REPORTING REQUIREMENTS

 - A. Representative Sampling.
 Samples taken in compliance with the monitoring requirements established under Part I shall be collected from the effluent stream prior to discharge into the receiving waters.
 Samples and measurements shall be representative of the volume and nature of the monitored discharge.
 Samples of biosolids shall be collected at a location representative of the quality of biosolids immediately prior to the use-disposal practice. - B. Monitoring Procedures.
 Monitoring must be conducted according to test procedures approved under Utah Administrative Code ("UAC") R317-2-10 and 40CFR Part 503, unless other test procedures have been specified in this permit. - C. Penalties for Tampering.
 The Act provides that any person who falsifies, tampers with, or knowingly renders inaccurate, any monitoring device or method required to be maintained under this permit shall, upon conviction, be punished by a fine of not more than \$10,000 per violation, or by imprisonment for not more than six months per violation, or by both. - D. Compliance Schedules.
 Reports of compliance or noncompliance with, or any progress reports on, interim and final requirements contained in any Compliance Schedule of this permit shall be submitted no later than 14 days following each schedule date. - E. Additional Monitoring by the Permittee.
 If the permittee monitors any parameter more frequently than required by this permit, using test procedures approved under UAC R317-2-10 and 40 CFR 503 or as specified in this permit, the results of this monitoring shall be included in the calculation and reporting of the data submitted in the DMR or the Biosolids Report Form.
 Such increased frequency shall also be indicated.
-Only those parameters required by the permit need to be reported. - F. Records Contents.
-Records of monitoring information shall include: - 1.
+Only those parameters required by the permit need to be reported. - F. Records Contents, Records of monitoring information shall include: - 1.
 The date, exact place, and time of sampling or measurements: - 2.
 The individual(s) who performed the sampling or measurements; - 3.
 The date(s) and time(s) analyses were performed; - 4.
 The individual(s) who performed the analyses; - 5.
 The analytical techniques or methods used; and, - 6.
 The results of such analyses. - G. Retention of Records.
 The permittee shall retain records of all monitoring information, including all calibration and maintenance records and all original strip chart recordings for continuous monitoring instrumentation, copies of all reports required by this permit, and records of all data used to complete the application for this permit, for a period of at least five years from the date of the sample, measurement, report or application.
-This period may be extended by request of the
+This period may be extended by request of the Director at any time.
+A copy of this UPDES permit must be maintained on site during the duration of activity at the permitted location - H. Twenty-four Hour Notice of Noncompliance Reporting. - 1.
+The permittee shall (orally) report any noncompliance including transportation accidents, spills, and uncontrolled runoff from biosolids transfer or land application sites which may seriously endanger health or environment, as soon as possible, but no later than twenty-four (24) hours from the time the permittee first became aware of circumstances.
+The report shall be made to the Division of Water Quality, (801) 231-1769, or 24-hour answering service (801) 536-4123.

-PART V DISCHARGE PERMIT NO. UT0024384 BIOSOLIDS PERMIT NO. UTL-024384 STORM WATER PERMIT NO. UTR024384
+PART V DISCHARGE PERMIT NO. UT00 BIOSOLIDS PERMIT NO. UTL-0 STORM WATER PERMIT NO. UT00000